rnucuta/Linear/README.md

 <h>Download instructions:</h>
 <ul>
 <li>To download on Windows, download the .ttf file intstall it by right clicking it and clicking install. </li><br>
 <li>To download on Linux, download the .ttf file and double click it to open it.
-Then, click install in the top right corner.</li> <br>
+Then, click install in the top right corner.</li>
 <li>To download on Mac, download the .ttf file and double click it to open it.
 Then, click the install button on the bottom right corner.</li>
 </ul>